Visit AEF Headquarters

 What days and times are tours given?

-The American Eagle Foundation typically provides private tours of its headquarters Monday-Thursday at around 10am.
+The American Eagle Foundation typically provides private tours of its headquarters Monday-Friday at around 9:30 a.m.
 If you would like to visit the American Eagle Foundation at Dollywood, click here

 How much do your tours cost?

 As of May 2017, the AEF will be requesting a donation of $15/adult and $5/child for tours.
 Payment can be made online, if other payment arrangements are needed please contact Crystal.
 Children 5 and under are free!